cookies-xor-cream/HugoTest/content/posts/poetry/unpublished-obituary.md

 ---

 Funny number, please riddle me,
-Not with words but with heavy lead.
+not with words but with heavy lead.

 Did you eat nine or devour him?
-Punishment for the life he lead.
+punishment for the life he lead.

 Funny girl go, watch bleed him dry,
-Watch the red wash into the sky.
+watch the red wash into the sky.

 See the colour coagulate,
-Then gate-keep both your collective fate.
+then gate-keep both your collective fate.

 Everything is worse when it's seven.
 Everything is worse when it's overdue.